elchin-jafar/holbertonschool-low_level_programming/hello_world/README.md

-1 - compile but not link, output file should end with .o 2 - generate assembly code, output file should end with .s 3 - compile C file and create an executable named cisfun
+1 - compile but not link, output file should end with .o 2 - generate assembly code, output file should end with .s 3 - compile C file and create an executable named cisfun 4 - write C program that prints the given strings but printf dont allowed